msanzsanz/PFM_EconomicNewsImpact/README.md

     2. **Once published the new, how much time do we wait for running our model?**
     As explained before, during phase-4 was observed that the highest correlations were seen on features holding market reaction, with those same features from the short-term past.
-    Thus, perhaps we will have higher accuracy predicting  market reaction after 2 hours if we feed the model with  market reaction after 30 min.
+    Thus, perhaps we will have higher accuracy predicting the market reaction after 2 hours if we feed the model with the market reaction after 30 min.
     But, how much time to wait?
 15 min?
 30 min? difficult to say at this time.

     3. **Do we want to feed the model with market status before the release of the new?**
     It seems sensible to think that low volatility before news events could mean that the market is waiting for the release announcement in order to take a path (either going UP or DOWN).
 Thus, it feels like an interesting feature to consider in our models.

-    We can generate a lot of models, one per each combination of these variables.
+    Taking into account all of this we can generate a lot of models, one per each combination of these variables.
     Creating individual Jupyter notebooks was not a practical approach to tests all these combinations, so we decided to create a mini-tool to do sweeps based on the user choice: **models_sweeps.py**

-    Also, this code runs, for each of sweep, 3 models:

-    * Regression model to classify whether the release will have
+    Running all these permutations could take +24h, depending on your HOST.
+I will recommend using AWS instances, a cluster or leaving it running overnight.

     ```sh
     $ cd code/models